feiwang-carrot/feiwang-carrot.github.io/_publications/2016-paper-number-1.md

 date: 2016-12-01
 venue: 'ACM Communications in Computer Algebra'

 citation: ' Fei Wang.
-(2016). &quot; An SDP-based method for the real radical ideal membership test. &quot;
+(2016). &quot; Proof of a series solution for Euler's trinomial equation. &quot;
 <i>2017 19th International Symposium on Symbolic and Numeric Algorithms for Scientific Computing</i>.
 Pages 86-93.'